charan-kilana/EKS-Microservices-Multilang/docs/helm-deployment.md

 ![Application Final](images/elb_link.png)

-Hurray
+## 🎉 Hurray!
+Application is Live

+From this point onward, you can interact with the application and explore its features.

-we accessed the application
+✅ Hurray — we successfully accessed the application!

 ![Hurray!!!](images/wow_hurray.png)